Hyaline degeneration is the most common form of degeneration that can occur in a uterine leiomyoma.

 Any condition that predisposes to an intrauterine hemorrhage can potentially result in an intrauterine blood clot.

-Intrauterine contraceptive devices (IUCD) (also known colloquially as the coil) are one of the most frequently used methods of contraception throughout the world.
+Intrauterine contraceptive devices (IUCD) (also known as intrauterine devices (IUD) and colloquially commonly as the coil) are one of the most frequently used methods of contraception throughout the world.
 It prevents pregnancy by:

 thinning the endometrial lining